 Brooklyn Theatre

-The Brooklyn Theatre was a neighborhood movie house in Los Angeles designed by architect L.A.
-Smith as the Lido Theatre.
-It was later renamed for the street it was located on (Brooklyn Avenue, now called East Cesar E. Chavez Avenue).
+The Lido Theatre was a neighborhood movie house in Los Angeles designed by architect L.A.
+Smith and opened in 1925.
+It was later renamed Brooklyn Theatre for the street it was located on (Brooklyn Avenue, now called East Cesar E. Chavez Avenue).
+By 1957 it was operated by Aladdin Enterprises.
 It was closed in 1989 and has since been demolished.

 Recent comments (view all 20 comments)